HimanshuMahajan7/Spring/Spring Boot/README.md

 #### `JpaRepository`
-* It is predefined interface provided by Spring Data JPA
+* It is a predefined interface provided by Spring Data JPA
 * JpaRepository provided several methods to perform CRUD operations with database.
+* JpaRepository provided few additional methods to perform operations.
-* JpaRepository
+    * JpaRepository = CrudRepository + PagingAndSorting + QueryByExample

+##### Pagination
+* Displaying table records in multiple pages is called as Pagination.